OwenDa/portfolio-3/README.md

 <img src="assets/images/screenshots/delete-records-successful-flow.png" alt="Output reads: Caution, deletion cannot be undone.
 You are about to delete the most current test record on the table, followed by instructions to confirm or cancel." height="auto" width="60%">
 <br/><br/>
 As is appropriate for an action of this nature, cancelling the action is easier than confirming it.
-To cancel the action, they user may simply press Enter.
+To cancel the action, the user may simply press Enter.
 Cancelling produces the output "Exiting without making changes..." to reassure the user, and after a momentary delay to allow the user to read this message, they are returned to the previous menu.

 The only invalid input at this time is "delete" written in lower case letters.
 Requiring the user to turn on CapsLock or hold Shift ensures that a moment can elapse in which they can be certain they wish to proceed with this action.
 This is similar to the confirmation-of-deletion process used by MailChimp, for example, where a user is required to type "PERMANENTLY DELETE" in capital letters before taking irreversible action.

 <img src="assets/images/screenshots/delete-records-invalid-input.png" alt="Output reads: This option is case-sensitive.
 To delete, type 'DELETE'." height="auto" width="60%">
 <br/><br/>

 As mentioned previously, the user may quit the program from the Main Menu.
-This produces the output "Qutting program..." and after a delay of 1 second, the program will terminate.
+This produces the output "Quitting program..." and after a delay of 1 second, the program will terminate.

 <img src="assets/images/screenshots/quitting-screenshot.png" alt="Output reads simply, 'Quitting program'." height="auto" width="60%">
 <br/><br/>